stat441/Labs/Lab10.md

 To understand the observational error (differences in drop time for the same helicopter), each helicopter will be dropped and timed three times.
+Helicopters should be dropped from the bridge off of Wilson Hall.
+Drop them with an arm extended over the bridge over the where the sidewalk crosses under the bridge.

-Please submit the following a CSV file with the following structure, where time contains the time before the helicopter touches the ground.
+Please submit the following a CSV file with the following structure, where time in seconds contains the time before the helicopter touches the ground (replace the 4s in the dataset below).

 ``` r
 tibble(EU = rep(1:4, each = 3),